-Following on from our #NAW2021 highlights page, we thought it would be nice to provide a space to highlight some of the amazing activities taking place this week for National Careers Week 2021.
-As always, #NCW2021 will be a storming success.
-Does your school or college feature?
+Following on from our previous social highlights pages for #NAW2021, #NAW2022 and #NCW2021, well we’re back for #NCW2022.
+Below are some of the amazing activities taking place this week for National Careers Week 2022.
+As always, #NCW2022 will be a storming success.
+Does your school, college or place of work feature?

 Steering group member, Janet Colledge writes an Open Letter to Robert Halfon MP and educational press sharing her frustrations on the misuse of language surrounding Careers and guidance.